 Microsoft SQL Server Reporting Services (SSRS) is the SQL Server component for the creation of different report formats as well as the publication of content such as reports, KPIs, and Excel and Power BI files using a central web-based portal.
-Besides Reporting Services, Microsoft SQL Server consists of further products including a relational database management system, data integration and data quality components, and Analysis Services (SSAS) as a multidimensional database.
+Besides Reporting Services, Microsoft SQL Server consists of further products including a relational database management system, data integration and data quality components, and the multidimensional database Analysis Services (SSAS).